Winter Botany Intensive

 Cost

 The price of the Winter Botany Intensive is $260.
 Though in the past I offered this program piecemeal, this year I am asking everyone to sign up for and commit to the program in full as the curriculum builds on itself and this serves to create a better container for the group.
 If you have to miss a class, that’s ok!
-But it is best to clear your schedule so that you can attend as many sessions as possible, this way you will get the most out of your investment and our time together.
+But it is best to clear your schedule as much as you can so that you can attend as many sessions as possible, this way you will get the most out of your investment and our time together.

 Why learn to identify plants?